ayushsubedi/beautiful-python/README.md

-# beautiful-python
+## beautiful-python
-The content of the notebook is based on "Transforming Code into Beautiful, Idiomatic Python" by Raymond Hettinger.
+The content of the repository is based few talks on coding python beautifully found online.

+## Transforming Code into Beautiful, Idiomatic Python" by Raymond Hettinger.
-## Contents
+### Contents (Beautiful Python)
 - Looping over a range of functions
 - Looping over a collection
 - Looping backwards